huggingface/blog/graphml-classification.md

 	- This contains the available attributes (if present) for each edge of the graph, following the `edge_index` ordering.

 ### Loading
-Loading a graph dataset from the hub is very easy.
+Loading a graph dataset from the Hub is very easy.
 Let's load the `ogbg-mohiv` dataset (a baseline from the Open Graph Benchmark by Stanford), stored in the `graphs-datasets` repository:

 ```python
 from datasets import load_dataset